codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 ### Build details

-For each individual build you can see several details such as the git hash, the person that made the commit, the pipeline that was triggered as well as how much time it took.
+For each individual build you can see several details such as the git hash, the person who made the commit, the pipeline that was triggered as well as how much time it took.
 For each event type you will also see additional context related information.

 {% include
 image.html